 PAA Home Base

 All training on this program will happen in the studios of the iconic Dominion Theatre, a truly remarkable West End theatre seating over 2,000 people.
-The Dominion recently hosted the hit musical An American in Paris, and is now the site of the award-winning Bat out of Hell.
+The Dominion recently hosted the hit musical An American in Paris and the award-winning Bat out of Hell.
+Prince of Egypt runs February 4 – September 12, 2020.
 Every day you walk through the doors of the Dominion, you will be training in the same studios where they rehearse West End shows, and many of your instructors will be members of current West End casts!

 About the Location